 Ransomware is one of the fastest-growing types of attacks on business and personal computers.
 The recent WannaCry attack paired ransomware with a known Windows vulnerability, one of several vulnerabilities recently revealed by a group of hackers.

-Microsoft issued security patches (opens new window) for the publicly disclosed vulnerabilities for all supported Microsoft products and is urging customers to ensure their computers are patched and are running supported software.
+Microsoft issued security patches (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for the publicly disclosed vulnerabilities for all supported Microsoft products and is urging customers to ensure their computers are patched and are running supported software.
 In addition, Microsoft also took the unprecedented step of issuing some patches for three operating systems that it no longer officially supports: Windows XP, Windows 8, and Windows Server 2003.

 Although the impact in the United States has, so far, been limited, NCUA believes this avenue of attack will continue to be exploited by hackers and cybercriminals.
 NCUA urges institutions to validate that they have appropriately secured networks and technology assets to prevent damage or disruption to operations.

-The United States Computer Emergency Readiness Team, or US-CERT, has issued guidance on preventing ransomware attacks (opens new window).
+The United States Computer Emergency Readiness Team, or US-CERT, has issued guidance on preventing ransomware attacks (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Appropriate basic security practices can help stop most attacks.
 In addition to guidance provided by US-CERT, consider the following:

 - Verify all of your networks and endpoints are patched and updated regularly.
 Consider automatically updating systems where possible.